In This Article...

 If you can, try to keep her awake just a few minutes longer so they can see her before shuffling her off to bed.

 That said, you can’t just say MEH to naps altogether.
 (I guess you could…but you’re asking for a rough night!)
 So shoot for a balance between napping and family.
-We can always help you stretch those catnaps after the holidays are over!
+I will teach you how to stretch those catnaps in my online Napping Know-How Webinar.
+It’s cheap, immediate, and will is guaranteed to give you answers!

 Don’t #4: Feel Guilty if You End Up Co-Sleeping